TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 }
 ```

-## System architecture
+## Code structure

-The goal of this system architecture is flexibility with minimum abstraction.
+The goal of this code structure is flexibility with minimum abstraction.
 It divides the system into 3 layers, handler, service, and infrastructure.

 Here is an application for user registration, login, and logout.